Expensify/App/docs/articles/other/Everything-About-Chat.md

 Adding people to an existing group chat isn’t possible right now, so you’ll need to make a new group chat with the latest additions.

 ## Someone I don’t recognize is in my #admins room for my workspace; who is it?
 After creating your workspace, you’ll have a dedicated Expensify specialist who will help you onboard and answer your questions.
 You can chat with them directly in the #admins room or request a call to talk to them over the phone.
+Later, once you've finished onboarding, if you have a subscription for 10 or more paid users, then your dedicated account manager will be added to your #admins room to help with any questions you have.

 ## Can I force a chat to stay at the top of the chats list?
 You sure can!
 Click on the chat you want to keep at the top of the list, and then click the small **pin** icon.
 From now on, your chat will stay pinned to the top of the chat list.
 If you want to unpin a chat, just click the **pin** icon again.